LavenderFive/horcrux-ansible/README.md

 # Thanks!

-Thanks for reading.
-If you found this helpful, please consider supporting our [validator](https://www.mintscan.io/chihuahua/validators/chihuahuavaloper1y53zdszvt87fjg9hn50kg78850el26k0l9wxwl).
+If you like this content, please consider supporting our [validator](https://www.mintscan.io/chihuahua/validators/chihuahuavaloper1y53zdszvt87fjg9hn50kg78850el26k0l9wxwl).
+You can stake with us at https://restake.app/chihuahua and https://restake.app/chihuahua.